ebrahimfeghhi/ebrahimfeghhi.github.io/_posts/2014-3-3-rnn_equation.md

 We can fully relate this to equation (1) by adding in sensory inputs, and using Euler's method to approximate the continous version of this equation into a discrete hidden state update.

 Equation (10) in its current form only models the current that the postsynaptic neuron receives.
 In the artifical intelligence community, this is generally enough.
 However, in biology the membrance capacitance and resistance make it so that neural firing does not immediately follow the current.
-In the next part, I will go over how Quax et. al extend equation (10) to also model the delay in the firing rate and interesting results they find.
+In the next part, I will go over how Quax et. al extend equation (10) to also model the delay in the firing rate and interesting results they find in their paper.